-- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: No Entrepreneurial: No Internship: No Job Shadowing: Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: None candidates for the Microsoft Office Specialist Excel certification exam will have a fundamental understanding of the Excel environment and the ability to complete tasks independently.
+- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: No Entrepreneurial: No Internship: No Job Shadowing: Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: None

+Students in Microsoft Imagine Academy benefit from world-class Microsoft curriculum and cutting-edge software tools to tackle real-world challenges in the classroom environment.
+This class is designed to prepare students for successful completion of the Microsoft Office Specialist Excel Core and Excel Expert exams.
+Successful candidates for the Microsoft Office Specialist Excel certification exam will have a fundamental understanding of the Excel environment and the ability to complete tasks independently.
 They will know and demonstrate the correct application of the principle features of Excel.
 Candidates create and edit a workbook with multiple sheets and use a graphic element to represent data visually.
 Workbook examples include professional-looking budgets, financial statements, team performance charts, sales invoices, and data-entry logs.
 Expert-level candidates for the Excel exam have an advanced understanding of the Excel environment and have the ability to guide others to the proper use of the program's features.
 They create, manage, and distribute professional spreadsheets for a variety of specialized purposes and situations.
 They customize their Excel environments to meet project needs and to enhance productivity.
 Expert workbook examples include custom business templates, multiple-axis financial charts, amortization tables, and inventory schedules.
 Career possibilities may include accountants, financial analysts, data analysts, commercial bankers, and others.